mezcel/printf-time/README.md

 8	 0x55bcb49d99d0	 \0	  0 / 0		 (null)

 ------------------------
-This next last line will ne used as a string to input into Bash for any further POSIX date calculations.
+This next last line will be used as a string to input into Bash for any further POSIX date calculations.

 20190418